yufree/yufree.cn/content/en/2018-07-13-metabolomics-data-analysis-workshop-slides-uwaterloo.md

 Those slides are wroten by [xaringan](https://github.com/yihui/xaringan), which means they support full screen (press f) and notes (press p).
 The source file could be found [here](https://github.com/yufree/presentation) under subfolder 'metabolomics'.
 You might find amusing images or GIF at the beginning of each slides and I found such way could really help to relax both the reporter and the audiences (I stole this idea and some GIF from [Yihui](https://yihui.name/en/2017/05/gifs/)).

 Since it's already public availiable, you could also use them as your wishes.
+No Guarantee.
 I will appreciate if you could send some feedbacks or enhencements for those slides.
 Those slides would be updated with [Meta-Workflow](https://yufree.cn/metaworkflow/) which you could also comment on the source [file](https://github.com/yufree/metaworkflow).